 Every child grows and learns at their own pace — but sometimes parents notice differences that spark questions.
-In this guide, Clinical Director Matt Salloway, BCBA, explains how recognizing early signs of autism can help families in Schaumburg and the Northwest Suburbs take the next step toward understanding and support.
+In this guide, Clinical Director Matt Soloway, MA, BCBA, IBA, LBA explains how recognizing early signs of autism can help families in the Northwest Suburbs take the next step toward understanding and support.

-Understanding Autism Signs in Schaumburg and the Northwest Suburbs
+Understanding Autism Signs in Rolling Meadows and the Northwest Suburbs

 Every child develops at their own pace — but sometimes parents begin to notice differences.